-If you are raising chicks then a broody hen is nature’s best incubator.
+With Spring in the air our chooks turn broody.
+If you are raising backyard chickens then a broody hen is nature’s best incubator.

-I like to be well prepared.
-I have a separate predator-proof nursery coop area for the broody mum.
+I like to be well prepared and have a separate predator-proof nursery coop area for the broody mum.

 I put the eggs into a cosy shaped nest in our dark, quiet nursery coop and move the broody hen onto them.
 This is where it can get tricky because some broody hens won’t settle into a new area, especially if they haven’t been broody for long.
 I usually wait until I have a few broody hens and always end up with one unable to resist such a lovely clutch of eggs.

 Incubation takes 21 days from setting.
 Make sure your broody hen eats and drinks enough.
 She will leave her nest briefly every day to eat, drink, poop, flap, stretch and maybe take a quick dust bath.
-I like to take her special chopped treats every day such as boiled egg, fermented grain, silverbeet and fruit.
+Apart from regular food I like to take her special chopped treats every day such as boiled egg, fermented grain, silverbeet, soaked oats and fruit.

 It’s a delight to watch a Mumma hen take her babies out foraging or to see a little chick’s head poking out from under her wing.

 But remember that raising backyard chicks will result in about 50% male chicks.
 They grow and they crow!
 Consider the space you have, your neighbors and how you’ll deal with the excess roosters.
 Some people in rural areas grow the boys for the pot.

 Often we find unplanned hatchings!
 Some cheeky chooks just take themselves off to a sheltered spot in the yard, in a corner or under a shrub, later to emerge with a gang of new chicks!